ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ver speak lightly of religion.
+er speak lightly of religion.
 Make no haste to be rich if you would
 prosper.
 Small and steady gains give compet­